Duke of Aquitaine: House of Plantagenet

-Richard the Lionheart was outlived by his mother Eleanor of Aquitaine.
-In 1189, she acted as regent for the Duchy while he was on crusade — a position he resumed on his return to Europe.

 Plantagenet rulers of Aquitaine

 In 1337, King Philip VI of France reclaimed the fief of Aquitaine from Edward III, King of England.
 Edward in turn claimed the title of King of France, by right of his descent from his maternal grandfather King Philip IV of France.
 This triggered the Hundred Years' War, in which both the Plantagenets and the House of Valois claimed supremacy over Aquitaine.